AliOko/alioko.github.io/testedbyalioko/DataViz/README.md

   * playlist: https://datalab.cc/googlesheets/
 * Leila Gharani
   * 10 features of Google Sheets where Excel doesn’t compete (yet) https://youtu.be/n2DxXffRxBM
+* Productivity Spot
+  * Google Sheets Query Function: How to Use + Examples https://productivityspot.com/query-function-google-sheets/
+  * Using IMPORTFEED in Google Sheets to Fetch Feed from URL https://productivityspot.com/importfeed-google-sheets/

 ## SQL